oluwaseyihassan/PlayerComparison/README.md

 - View season-specific statistics for each player
 - Dynamic visualization showing which player excels in specific areas
 - Responsive design that works across desktop and mobile devices
-- Local storage persistence to remember your selected players

 ## Technologies Used